suryatejathodupunuri/ebs.transliteration/README.md

 Tailwind CSS.

 ## About the Project
-The EBS Transliteration Front-End Application enables users to transliterate text between 16 languages and their 240combinations.
+The EBS Transliteration Front-End Application enables users to transliterate text between 16 languages and their 240 combinations.
 These languages include:
 1. Assamese
 2. Bengali
 3. Bodo